zsparal/api-documentation/source/reference/v2/payments-api/update-payment.rst

        .. type:: string
           :required: false

      - Allows you to update the language to be used in the hosted payment pages shown to the consumer.
+Can be any ``xx_XX`` format ISO 15897 locale.

    * - ``restrictPaymentMethodsToCountry``